robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Continuing test execution despite of failures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.5, it is possible to `continue test
-execution even when there are failures`__.
-The way to signal this from
+It is possible to `continue test execution even when there are failures`__.
-test libraries is adding a special `ROBOT_CONTINUE_ON_FAILURE`
+The way to signal this from test libraries is adding a special
-attribute with `True` value to the exception used to communicate
+`ROBOT_CONTINUE_ON_FAILURE` attribute with `True` value to the exception
-the failure.
+used to communicate the failure.
 This is demonstrated by the examples below.

 Python: